How is the log loss function derived?

 where:

 The more probabilities you multiply, the longer the decimal of the likelihood is.
-This trailing decimal becomes a problem computationally known as “numerical overflow”; the likelihood has so many decimal positions that it ends up occupying a lot of memory to represent in bits.
-To manage the memory usage, we can calculate the natural log of likelihood:
+This trailing decimal becomes a problem computationally known as “numerical underflow”.
+Computers store decimals as floats like float64 so 0.5 and 0.000000005 use exactly 64 bits.
+Trailing decimals eventually hit the lower limit of what 64 bits can store and we run into a computational problem where we’ve run out of precision.
+To avoid this problem, we can calculate the natural log of likelihood:

 ⭐️ Tip